basstian-ai/beta-storefront/README.md

 * After completion, the items appear in your Crystallize catalogue
 * Re-running the workflow will upsert existing items thanks to `--update`

-Uses `ts-node` in ESM mode with a loader to run TypeScript scripts inside GitHub Actions.
+Uses `ts-node` in ESM mode to run TypeScript scripts inside GitHub Actions.

 ## Project Implementation Status